 One of the tubs is marked “Banister.”
 We don’t have a banister.
 I remember the banister garland with fondness.
 I’ve used it for three houses, and since the kids were toddlers.
 I had spray painted pine cones royal blue and added blue glitter.
 Those were put on garland with red cardinals.
 I looked forward to putting that pine cone and cardinal laced garland up every year, knowing that I’d be battling the kids’ efforts to remove the birds from the garland, as they went up and down the stairs.
-Last year in the small rental we skipped the garland too, but I held out hope, and it moved with us to our new home.
+Last year in the small rental we skipped the garland too, but I held out hope for another banister in our future.

 With our new home, permanent decisions are being made left and right.
-There are two main rooms to decorate, and my inventory is for more than that.
+There are two main rooms to decorate.
 It’s good, and it’s hard.
 I have an anxiety that when I give these things away, I’ll also lose the memory of them.
 If I could be certain I wouldn’t forget, the loss wouldn’t feel so significant, maybe even desperate.
 I forget a lot of things at age 54.
 So it’s very possible I’ll forget what decorations I used on my banister, or what wreath I hung on a door, or how I only used sparkly candles in the black candle stands.
 It’s something with which I have to come to terms.

 So, the house is a mess.
 In part, because of the quantity of stuff, and the lack of storage space, and in part because I’m a messy decorator!